 Cold Brew Earl Grey

-- 2 earl grey tea bags (or 2 tsp loose earl grey tea)
+- 2 earl grey tea bags (or 2 teaspoon loose earl grey tea)

 Iced London Fog